-Use "Anaconda Prompt" or shells opened from Anaconda Navigator.
+Use shells opened from Anaconda Navigator.
 If you use a GUI IDE and you see this error, ask the developers of your IDE to add activation for conda environments.

 SSL certificate errors

 Installing packages may produce a "connection failed" error if you do not have the certificates for a secure connection to the package repository.